YChuan1115/Math301-Fall2014/homework/README.md

 This list will be updated periodically, but the most authoritative source for homework assignments is the lecture.

+**Important Note: the exercises numbers listed below correspond to those in the printed version of the textbook, generated from 2013/08/16 source files.

 The bold faced problem numbers are required.
 Please submit solutions to these problems at the beginning of class on the due date shown.
 The problems that are not set in bold font are recommended but not required.